Pico Fido + Pico OpenPGP

 Pico FIDO2

-This project transforms your Raspberry Pi Pico or ESP32 microcontroller into an integrated FIDO Passkey and OpenPGP smartcard, functioning like a standard USB Passkey for authentication and as a smartcard for cryptographic operations.
+This project transforms your Raspberry RP235x or ESP32 microcontroller into an integrated FIDO Passkey and OpenPGP smartcard, functioning like a standard USB Passkey for authentication and as a smartcard for cryptographic operations.

 Features